Why This Exists

 I first noticed this pattern in myself.

-Moments where the situation was clear — but acting on it would have required disruption.
+but acting on it would have required disruption.

-So instead of acting, I did what most people do.
+So I did what most people do.

 Over time I began noticing the same pattern everywhere.

-People usually understand their lives far better than they admit.
+People usually understand their lives

-They see the relationship that isn’t working.
+They see what isn’t working.

 And then the negotiation begins.